 - The PageRank of a website calculation will help you to know some basic assumptions about the ranking algorithm and the procedure of ranking a page.

 - PageRank of a website is very important because it is the deciding factor which shows up your site in the first page or last page of the search engine when a browser is searching for something related to your business or product.

-Factors which impact the PageRank for website
+Factors that impact the PageRank for website

 - Inbound links matter a lot

 - Adding many new pages will lead to a decrease in the pagerank of a website